dcloudio/hbuilderx-extension-docs/en/Tutorial/StartedTutorial.md

 Less and sass can be configured to automatically compile when saving files in the plug-in configuration.

-> After installing the less or sass plugin, enter the menu [Tools] [Plugin Configuration] [compile-less], click the package.json file, and modify onDidSaveExecution to true.
-Note that you need to restart HBuilderX after the modification to take effect
+> After installing the less or sass plugin, enter the menu [Tools] [Plug-in Installation] [compile-less], click the package.json file, and modify onDidSaveExecution to true.
+Please note that you need to restart HBuilderX for the changes to take effect.

 ```Json
 {